-For the first time since 2019, ACT Rochester, our region’s community indicators program, delivered its annual Report Card this morning to a live audience of more than 150 representing the government, business, nonprofit, faith-based and education sectors.
+For the first time since 2019, ACT Rochester, our region’s community indicators program, delivered its annual Report Card to a live audience of more than 150 representing the government, business, nonprofit, faith-based and education sectors.
 The event focused on the urgency of making change happen after several years of disruption.

 2021Annual Report Card Event